cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/json/explanation/in_repo_mods.md

   While the developers might defer to an active curator of a mod, if they become inactive anyone else can step forward.

-## What kind of mods can be in the CleverRaven repository?
+## What kind of mods can be in the BN repository?

 There are three primary categories of mods:

-- Content mods, which provide some kind of distinct experience from the core Dark Days Ahead game.
+- Content mods, which provide some kind of distinct experience from the core BN game.
 This could be a change to lore, a change to a specific part of gameplay.
 - User Experience (UX) mods, which alter the look and feel of the game interface itself.
 - Development mods, which aren't "mods" in the typical sense but are instead there to ease the transition between "incomplete feature" and "complete feature", when a feature in the core game is